California State Route 163

 State Route 163 (SR 163), or the Cabrillo Freeway, is a state highway in San Diego, California.
 The 11.088 mi stretch of the former US 395 freeway runs from downtown San Diego just south of an interchange with Interstate 5 (I-5), extending north through historic Balboa Park and various neighborhoods of San Diego to an interchange with I-15 in the neighborhood of Miramar.
 The freeway is named after Juan Rodríguez Cabrillo, the first European to navigate the coast of present-day California.

 The historic section of freeway through Balboa Park south of I-8 was the first freeway in San Diego County and one of the first in California.
-Prior to 1964, this was the southernmost section of U.S. Route 395 (US 395), which was truncated to Hesperia when it was replaced by I-15.
+Before 1964, this was the southernmost section of U.S. Route 395 (US 395), which was truncated to Hesperia when it was replaced by I-15.
 This section is also designated as a State Scenic Highway.